Kenyan Coffee: How to Buy, Brew And Enjoy It Like a True Coffee Connoisseur

 What Type of Coffee is Kenyan?

 There exist two types of coffee beans in the world: arabica and robusta.
 Arabica beans are known to offer a better flavor and higher-quality coffee (2).
 Differently, robusta beans, which suffer from an inherent bitterness, are prized for being easy to grow and producing large yields.
+In Africa, robusta coffees are grown in Madagascar and Uganda.

 Kenya is a near perfect place to grow arabica beans which have been shown to thrive at high elevations and in deep, well-drained loamy soil .